-To date, 158 cities and towns have adopted the Community Preservation Act (CPA) and are appropriating fund revenues to meet vital community needs.
+To date, 160 cities and towns have adopted the Community Preservation Act (CPA) and are appropriating fund revenues to meet vital community needs.
 If your community is considering CPA, you can learn all about the program on our CPA Overview page, including state and local funding sources for CPA.
 To take the first steps toward adopting CPA, read on!

 Is Your Municipality Considering CPA Adoption?

 This Guide to Accepting the CPA, from the MA Secretary of State, outlines the steps to take for CPA adoption.

 In addition, the Coalition is available to help you with your community's CPA adoption effort.
 We can assist in developing a campaign strategy and provide sample campaign materials and ballot language.
 We can also provide CPA revenue projections and cost to the average taxpayer; this information will help your community decide on which CPA exemptions to offer, and what surcharge level to choose.
 Contact us for more information, or to schedule a free CPA adoption workshop in your town.

 Which Method of CPA Adoption is right for your community?

 A municipality adopts CPA through passage of a ballot question at the voting booth.
 There are two ways that the question to adopt CPA can be placed on the ballot.
 The first method, used by roughly 2/3 of the current CPA communities, is a vote by the municipality's legislative body (Town Meeting or City or Town Council) to put the adoption question on the ballot.
 The second method requires a petition to be signed by at least 5 percent of the community's registered voters, requesting that the question be placed on the ballot.
 In either case, CPA must subsequently be approved by a simple majority of the voters in the community.